A Cheese Omelet at Midnight

 I’ll cook your eggs.
 Invest in me.
 You’ll earn interest.

-This originally appeared in August, as the 25th offering in the Tupelo Press 30-30 fund raiser.
-Sponsored by Pleasant Street, a recording may be found at her blog, In My Parlour.
+This originally appeared in August 2015, as the 25th offering in the Tupelo Press 30-30 fund raiser.
+Thank you, Pleasant Street, for sponsoring this.